 - How do I feel about him telling me he loves me so often?
 Do I really think that it's possible for him to know he loves me so soon, without meeting in person?

 - How do I feel about him, based on our conversations so far?
 Am I interested in knowing him better?

-If you do meet him, a few different results are possible: you may find out you have been deceived and feel disappointed, sad, confused or upset; you may find out he was truthful, but also realize that you are not really interested in having a romantic relationship with him; or you may meet him and continue to be interested in dating him.
-Even after meeting him (if you decide to), it may still take some time to understand his true feelings; this is simply the nature of getting to know someone — it takes time.
+If you do meet him, a few different results are possible: you may find out you have been deceived and feel disappointed, sad, confused or upset; you may find out he was truthful, but also realize that you're not really interested in having a romantic relationship with him; or you may meet him and continue to be interested in dating him.
+Even after meeting him (if you decide to), it may still take some time to understand his true feelings; this is simply the nature of getting to know someone whether in person or online — it takes time.

-It's clear from your question that you have made a connection with someone you feel understands you.
-These types of connections are important to have, and can turn into friendships and/or romantic relationships.
-However, remind yourself as often as you need to that there is no hurry; taking time to get to know someone is the best way to figure out your true feelings, as well as theirs.
+All in all, it's clear from your question that you have made a connection with someone you feel understands you.
+These types of connections are essential to have, and can turn into friendships or romantic relationships.
+However, remind yourself as often as you need to that there is no need to rush things, as taking your time when getting to know someone is the best way to figure out your true feelings, as well as theirs.

 Best of luck and be safe,

 Can’t find information on the site about your health concern or issue?